I’m not an artist. I don’t even play one on TV.

 I grow banana trees, grapes and bamboo …and paint weird fish on recycled wood.

-People like them for their beach or lake houses, decks, porches and patios.
-They call them “ingeniously primitive” and “feral” –the expressions of a man marooned, a Carolina castaway calling out to the sea.
+Some people like them for their beach or lake houses, decks, porches and patios.
+They call them “ingeniously primitive” and “feral”.
+They call them the expressions of a man marooned, a Carolina castaway.